Water and sewerage services in South Australia are regulated by a number of regulators, with responsibility for:

 To do this, ESCOSA requires SA Water to submit a Regulatory Business Proposal for each Regulatory Period.
 A regulatory business period has a duration of four years.
 We are committed to putting our customers at the heart of everything we do.
 Our business plans are developed with and for our customers so that they reflect the services and outcomes they want us to prioritise, when there are associated costs and outcomes for these services.
 To achieve this, we engage extensively with our customers and stakeholders in a variety of ways.
 Our Regulatory Business Proposal also reflects the requirements set by our regulators.
 The most recent determination can be found here, and this is what it means for customers during this regulatory period from 2016-2020.

-We're in the process of preparing our next submission for the period 2020 – 2024, (Regulatory Business Proposal 2020), and are engaging with our customers and stakeholders as part of this process.
+We're in the process of preparing our next submission for the 2020-24, and are engaging with our customers and stakeholders as part of this process.

 As well as setting the service standards and maximum revenue we can earn from customer prices, ESCOSA monitors our performance against its determination through performance reporting processes.
 Our performance scorecards are published on a quarterly basis, and our Annual Regulatory Performance Reports are available via the ESCOSA website.